Interview with Carlos Martiel

 This year performance art pervaded Miami Art Week 2015 (for better and for worse).
 Most notably at the non-traditional, multi-destination, Satellite Fair organized by Brian Andrew Whiteley and the curatorial project "Time Sensitive" curated by Jesús Fuenmayor at Pinta Miami.
 As you can imagine, the sheer density of events, shows and performances prohibited us (Alexandra Hammond + myself) from being able to view the full performance roster at either fair but we were determined to catch Carlos Martiel's durational work at Pinta Miami.
 Martiel caught my attention last October for his durational performance, "Segregation" at Samson Projects (Boston) where he stood motionless between two layers of barbed wire.
 Upon entry, audience members were separated by country of origin and viewed the performance from opposing sides.
 Martiel notes on his website, "One of the entryways permitted the entrance of U.S. born whites and Europeans.
 The other, permitted the entrance of blacks, latinos, asians, and middle easterners, as well as any individual who was not European or U.S. born white.
 People were not allowed to mix for the duration."

-Similar to "Segregation", Martiel's arresting performance at Pinta Miami offered viewers an opportunity to deeply contemplate personal and political freedom both as an individual and within a community at large.
-As a former pupil of Tania Bruguera, his performance philosophy should come as no surprise but I find Martiel exceedingly daring - willing to acknowledge and face consequence.
-This is no easy feat within commercial performance relationships.
+Similar to "Segregation", Martiel's arresting performance at Pinta Miami offered viewers an opportunity to deeply contemplate personal and political freedom both as an individual and within a larger, social contstruct.
+As a former pupil of Tania Bruguera, his performance philosophy should come as no surprise - but I find Martiel exceedingly daring - willing to acknowledge and face consequence.
+This is no easy feat within commercial performance/performer relationships.
 Following his Miami performance (Dictadura), I reached out to Martiel to learn more about his pre-performance preparations and post-performance insights.
 I am honored to share our conversation with you as a part of this week's Artist Feature. -Quinn Dukes

 QUINN DUKES: What led you to create Dictadura?